RecieverofMemory/Chromaton/README.md

     sudo apt-get install git

     git clone https://github.com/RecieverofMemory/Chromaton.git

+  (If it says cannot resolve host github.com, you may need to restart your computer)

     cd Chromaton

   (to learn how to use cd to navigate around, see later in this guide)